lineality/Online_Voting_Using_One_Time_Pads/README.md

 - incentives and feedback in behavior

+## Statistics & Analysis Standards for Coordinated Decisions
+The buck stops here; what exactly do we mean by 'statistics'?
+- catagories and edges of statistics
+- statistics math, STEM, computer science
+- datastructures and statistics

 ## training and effective education
 teaching how to participate in coordinated decision making
 - agile